getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 ### 2. Payment processing

 The payment process involves the Lanter Client, the Stripe Servers and the Lantern Server.
-The proposed workflow is summarized in the following picture:
+The Stripe workflow is summarized in the following picture:

 <p align="center">
 <img src="images/lep-012-payment.png" alt="Payment Processing"/>